dbenque/labkube/prez/1-pods/lab1.md

 HOME=/root
 ```

+Also something noticeable here: the HOSTNAME environment variable is set to the name of the pod.

 You can directly edit some sections of the resource.
 For exampe you can add an annotation.
 The following command will open the editor configured for your environment:

 ``` shell